Mary-Louise Parker: Personal life

 Parker practices transcendental meditation.
 She says: "I'd always heard about transcendental meditation, and I thought, maybe that's the way back in for me.
 I learned TM and it changed everything."
-She also participates in a charity dinner for veteran victims of post-traumatic stress disorder organized by the David Lynch Foundation with Tom Hanks.
+She also participates in a charity dinner for military veterans who are victims of post-traumatic stress disorder organized by the David Lynch Foundation's Operation Warrior Wellness's Resilient Warrior Program, with Tom Hanks.